MLbyML/MDcalendar/calendar.md

 * Extend MultiViewFusion

 ### nov 8
-* Meet Florian and push article to arxiv
+* Meet FJ and push article to arxiv
 * Perform Segmentation on MHT Data
 * Check performance of segmentation with MHT annotation
 * Write ILP tracker with Mass Conservation on MHT Data